michKovac/michkovac.github.io/content/authors/admin/_index.md

       Awarded a grant to support innovative research in applying AI to healthcare, focusing on improving diagnostic accuracy and patient outcomes through advanced machine learning techniques.
 ---

-Michal Kováč is a PhD student and researcher at the Slovak University of Technology in Bratislava, working at the intersection of artificial intelligence and ophthalmology.
-His research focuses on deep learning for medical imaging, with an emphasis on automated eye disease diagnostics and synthetic data generation to enhance the robustness of AI systems.
+I am a Ph.D. student at the [Slovak University of Technology in Bratislava](https://www.stuba.sk/english.html?page_id=132), where I work on deep learning for ophthalmology with a focus on automated eye disease diagnostics and synthetic data generation to improve the robustness of AI-assisted medical imaging systems.
+My research lies at the intersection of [computer vision](https://en.wikipedia.org/wiki/Computer_vision), [medical imaging](https://en.wikipedia.org/wiki/Medical_imaging), and [artificial intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence).

-He has also contributed to international research collaborations in the field of autonomous driving and multispectral imaging, including co-authoring a paper published in Information Fusion and co-organizing the MIRA Workshop at ICCV 2025 in Hawaii.
+In collaboration with the [Seamless Trans-X Lab (STL)](https://stl.yonsei.ac.kr/) at [Yonsei University](https://www.yonsei.ac.kr/), I have contributed to the development of a multispectral dataset for autonomous driving and co-authored the paper "[RASMD: RGB and SWIR Multispectral Driving Dataset for Robust Perception in Adverse Conditions](https://www.sciencedirect.com/science/article/abs/pii/S1566253525009340)" published in [Information Fusion](https://www.sciencedirect.com/journal/information-fusion).
+I also served as a co-organizer of the [MIRA Workshop](https://multispectral4ra.github.io/) at [ICCV 2025 in Hawaii](https://iccv.thecvf.com/), focusing on multispectral imaging for robotics and automation.

+My research interests include deep learning for perception systems, multispectral and infrared imaging, and AI applications in healthcare.

-Michal is passionate about applying AI to solve real-world challenges in healthcare and perception systems.
-Outside of research, he enjoys hiking, climbing, exploring nature, and traveling.
+Outside of research, I enjoy hiking, climbing, exploring nature, and traveling.